benjamin-kraatz/material_segmented_control/README.md

 };
 ```

-> **PLEASE NOTE: When using this in Flutter Web, it may cause rendering problems.
-This is probably a problem with the Flutter Web framework and may be fixed in the future.
-There is already an issue available; feel free to discuss [here](https://github.com/benjamin-kraatz/material_segmented_control/issues/13)**

 ### Features

 * Disable the selection for all children by setting `selectionIndex` to `null`.
 It un-selects all options.